 We know currently that there is no online gambling in the state, whether that be sports betting or casino-style games.
 Right now, the only type of gambling that is allowed has to be done at one of three retail tribal casinos.
 According to a 2020 report commissioned by the North Carolina General Assembly that recently came to light, North Carolina could support as many as nine Las Vegas-style casinos.

-The question is now about where could such locations be, and will there be new casinos under development in the future?
+The question is now about where such locations could be, and whether there will be new casinos under development in the future?
 Only time will tell, but here is what we know about the situation currently.

 Casinos In North Carolina Right Now